 The background shall be measured and reported at a TPN10 and SPN10 concentration basis at standard conditions.
 The testing facility shall apply the following procedure:

-(a) Perform a zero verification of the particle number counter.
-Apply a filter of appropriate performance at the inlet of the particle number counter as per the equipment manufacturer’s specification and record the PN concentration.
-The reading shall not exceed 0.2 #/cm³.
-Upon removal of the filter, the particle number counter shall show an increase in measured concentration and a return to ≤ 0.2 #/cm³ on the replacement of the filter.
+(a) Perform a zero verification of the particle number counter (PNC).
+Apply a filter of appropriate performance at the inlet of the PNC per the equipment manufacturer’s specification and record the PN concentration.
+The reading shall not exceed 0.2 #/cm³ at the inlet of the PNC.
+Upon removal of the filter, the PNC shall show an increase in measured concentration and a return to ≤ 0.2 #/cm³ on the replacement of the filter.
 The PN measurement device shall not report any errors;

 (b) Measure the average value of both TPN10 (TPN10b#) and SPN10 (SPN10b#) background concentrations at the system and test levels following paragraphs 7.2.2.2.1. and 7.2.2.2.2.
-Report the background values in particle number concentration (#/Ncm3) as specified in Table 13.6. in paragraph 13.4.;
+Report the background values in normalised particle number concentration (#/Ncm3) as specified in Table 13.6. in paragraph 13.4.;

 (c) The 5-minute average background concentration in the tunnel shall not exceed the maximum limit of 20 #/Ncm³ for each TPN10 and SPN10.
 The limit of 20 #/Ncm3 applies to the background concentration at both system and test levels as described in paragraphs 7.2.2.2.1. and 7.2.2.2.2.;

-(d) Failure to comply with the particle background limits defined in point (c) of this paragraph results in an invalid test;
+(d) Failure to comply with the zero verification of the PNC described in point (a) and with the particle background limits defined in point (c) of this paragraph shall result in an invalid test;

-(e) The test facility shall not subtract the background concentration values when reporting the TPN10 and SPN10 concentration values of the brake emissions measurement section per paragraph 12.2.4.
+(e) The testing facility shall not subtract the background concentration values when reporting the TPN10 and SPN10 concentration values of the brake emissions measurement section per paragraph 12.2.4.;

 7.2.2.2.4.
 Calculation and Reporting of the Particle Background per Distance Driven